 Has your doctor told you that you need to get an access for dialysis?
 If so, you’re probably wondering which of the types of dialysis access is best for you.
 The answer will depend on many factors.
 The arteriovenous (AV) fistula is often the best option, and considered “the gold standard” of hemodialysis access.
 In fact, by the end of the first year of treatment, 65% of patients receiving hemodialysis were using an AV fistula in 2015, according to the United States Renal Data System.ii

-An arteriovenous fistula is created by making a surgical connection between one of your arteries and one of your veins.
-Most of the time, a fistula is created in your non-dominant arm, but it can also be placed in your leg if the arteries and veins in your arm are not large enough or healthy.
+An AV Fistula is a surgical connection between one of your arteries and one of your veins.
+Most of the time, a fistula is created in your non-dominant arm, but it can also be placed in your leg if the arteries and veins in your arm are not large or healthy enough.

-The AV fistula creation procedure is considered minor surgery and is typically performed on an outpatient basis.
+The AV fistula creation procedure is considered minor surgery and can be performed on an outpatient basis.
 The entire procedure usually takes about one hour to complete.

 After you’ve been mildly sedated, your vascular specialist will use local anesthesia to numb the area in your arm or leg where the fistula will be created.
 Next, a small incision will be made in order to locate the vein and artery that will be used to create the fistula.
 Once they are located, the vein will be connected to the artery and the skin incision will be sutured closed.

-AV fistulas need time to heal and mature completely before they can be used as an access.
+AV fistulas need time to heal and mature completely before they can be used as a dialysis access.

 Who Can Get an Arteriovenous Fistula?

-If your veins are healthy and you don’t need immediate dialysis, an arteriovenous fistula will likely be your best option for a dialysis access.
-Even if you need immediate dialysis, your doctor may still suggest that you consider an AV fistula created for long-term treatment.
+If your veins are healthy and you don’t need immediate dialysis, an AV fistula will likely be your best option for a dialysis access.
+Even if you need immediate dialysis, your doctor may still suggest that you consider having an AV fistula created for long-term treatment.

 To determine whether your veins are healthy enough and large enough for an AV fistula, you will need to have a procedure, known as vessel mapping, performed.
-This can be done using an ultrasound machine or by injecting contrast dye into your veins while under fluoroscopy (a type of x-ray) so an image, or map of your veins, can be obtained.
+This can be done using an ultrasound machine or by injecting contrast dye into your veins while under fluoroscopy (a type of x-ray) so an image, or map of your veins, can be obtained and evaluated.

-Before your AV fistula can be used, it needs to mature.
-This can take, on average, 4 ½ months.iii
+Before your AV fistula can be used, it needs time to mature.
+This can take 4 ½ months, on average.iii

-Your AV fistula will allow more blood to flow through your vein at a faster rate and therefore an increase in the pressure within the vein.
-This increased venous pressure stretches and strengthens the vein, allowing more blood to flow back and forth from your vein to the dialyzer in a shorter amount of time.
+Your AV fistula will allow more blood to flow through your vein at a faster rate and therefore will increase the pressure within the vein.
+This increased venous pressure stretches and strengthens the vein, allowing more blood to flow back and forth from your vein to the dialyzer.

 There are many advantages to an AV fistula, including: